nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 ```
 $ heroku login
 ```
-to login into your heroku account from the terminal.

 Now create a new heroku application.

 ```
 $ heroku create